costa rica coffee beans tarrazu - His Word Coffee

 Our Costa Rica Coffee

-Costa Rica also makes one of the best introductory coffees for people new to specialty single origins.
-Its approachability, lack of polarizing intensity, and natural sweetness make it something most people respond to immediately.
-We've given it as a gift to people who drink whatever is on sale at the grocery store, and several of them are now regular customers.
+Costa Rica also makes one of the best starting points for people new to specialty single origins.
+Its approachability, lack of polarizing intensity, and natural sweetness make it something most people respond to right away.
+We have given it as a gift to folks who normally drink whatever is on sale at the grocery store, and several of them now order it on their own.
+If you are not sure where to begin, our single origin collection is a good place to compare options.

 Try Our Costa Rica Tarrazu